michaelkubina/rtng-js/README.md

 }
 ```

-A `"@sequence"` is a list of configurable data primitive objects.
+A `"@sequence"` is a list of configurable data types.
 The `@` symbol is required to clearly distinguish it from not being a hierarchy of the name `sequence`.
 A sequence must not have any other than the allowed RTNG.js data types.

-There are currently four primitive data types that have their own set of attributes, through which the output can be configured.
-The first two main data types are `"number"` and `"string"`, where the former allows for one or more random number picks, and the latter one or more random text snippets from a list.
+There are currently three primitive data types that have their own set of attributes, through which the output can be configured.
+Two primitive data types are `"number"` and `"string"`, where the former allows for one or more random number picks, and the latter one or more random text picks.
+If the primitive type gets returned depends on wether seperators get applied to the result or not.

 ```
 {